jfc2113/MicrowaveLineFitter/README.md

          1. H_{Feature}/H_{Primary} < 0.22 and v_{Feature} - v_{Primary} < deltaV_{Primary}
          2. H_{Feature}/H_{Primary} < 0.05 and v_{Feature} - v_{Primary} < 1.5 * deltaV_{Primary}

 for the line heights, velocity centers, and FWHM widths (H, v, and deltaV) of the possible wing component (Feature) and the primary component (Primary).
 These are assigned a LineType of "wing".
 Within each priority, VelocityFileMaker identifies the primary components, which must be consistent with the kinematic information input, and then selects any wings associated with these lines.
-As such, the recombination lines and wings of recombination lines are identified, followed by designated ``strong lines'' and the wings of strong lines, etc.
+As such, the recombination lines and wings of recombination lines are identified, followed by designated "strong lines" and the wings of strong lines, etc.

 VelocityFileMaker generates an output csv file entitled "velocity_ALL_(r).csv".
 The file contains line rest frequencies, species, transitions, Gaussian fit velocities, heights, widths (in velocity units),